jonathan-odonnell/milestone-project-3/testing.md

 2. Reduce and expand the width of the screen and verify that the footer appears as an accordion and looks good at all screen widths below 992px.
     - Outcome: Pass

-3. Verify that when the user clicks on the accordion heading, it opens and the plus icon changes to a minus icon.
+3. Verify that when the accordion is closed and the user clicks on the accordion heading, it opens and the plus icon changes to a minus icon.
+Click on the accordion heading for a second time and verify that it closes and the minus icon changes to a plus icon.
     - Outcome: Pass

-4. Click on the phones link  and verify that it takes the user to the phones page, both in the accordion links list and in the standard links list.
+5. Click on the phones link  and verify that it takes the user to the phones page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-5. Click on the tablets link and verify that it takes the user to the tablets page, both in the accordion links list and in the standard links list.
+6. Click on the tablets link and verify that it takes the user to the tablets page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-6. Click on the laptops link and verify that it takes the user to the laptops page, both in the accordion links list and in the standard links list.
+7. Click on the laptops link and verify that it takes the user to the laptops page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-7. Click on the accessories link and verify that it takes the user to the accessories page, both in the accordion links list and in the standard links list.
+8. Click on the accessories link and verify that it takes the user to the accessories page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-8. Verify that when a standard user is signed in the account link appears both in the accordion links list and in the standard links list.
+9. Verify that when a standard user is signed in the account link appears both in the accordion links list and in the standard links list.
     - Outcome: Pass

-9. Click on the account link and verify that it takes the user to the account page, both in the accordion links list and in the standard links list.
+10. Click on the account link and verify that it takes the user to the account page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-10. Verify that when an admin user is signed in the product management link appears both in the accordion links list and in the standard links list.
+11. Verify that when an admin user is signed in the product management link appears both in the accordion links list and in the standard links list.
     - Outcome: Pass

-11. Click on the product management link and verify that it takes the user to the product management page, both in the accordion links list and in the standard links list.
+12. Click on the product management link and verify that it takes the user to the product management page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-12. Click on the contact us link and verify that it takes the user to the contact us page, both in the accordion links list and in the standard links list.
+13. Click on the contact us link and verify that it takes the user to the contact us page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-13. Verify that when the user hovers over each link, it appears in green.
+14. Verify that when the user hovers over each link, it appears in green.
     - Outcome: Pass

-14. Click on the Facebook icon and verify that it takes the user to the Facebook home page, both in the accordion links list and in the standard links list.
+15. Click on the Facebook icon and verify that it takes the user to the Facebook home page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-15. Click on the Twitter icon and verify that it takes the user to the Twitter home page, both in the accordion links list and in the standard links list.
+16. Click on the Twitter icon and verify that it takes the user to the Twitter home page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-16. Click on the Instagram icon and verify that it takes the user to the Instagram home page, both in the accordion links list and in the standard links list.
+17. Click on the Instagram icon and verify that it takes the user to the Instagram home page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-17. Click on the Youtube icon and verify that it takes the user to the Youtube home page, both in the accordion links list and in the standard links list.
+18. Click on the Youtube icon and verify that it takes the user to the Youtube home page, both in the accordion links list and in the standard links list.
     - Outcome: Pass

-18. Verify that when the user hovers over icon, it increases in size and appears in green.
+19. Verify that when the user hovers over an icon, it increases in size and appears in green.
     - Outcome: Pass

 ## Home page